PlayNetwork/fs-promise-util/README.md

 ### fs-promise-util.createReadStream (filepath, options)

-The function fs-promise-util.createReadStream() allows you to open up a readable stream in a very simple manner.
+fs-promise-util.createReadStream allows you to open up a readable stream.
 All you have to do is pass the path of the file to start streaming in.
-This method uses the graceful-fs createReadStream method.

 * path [ string | Buffer ]
 * options [ string | Object ]